BBITWestin/CI-CD-Pipeline-Challenges/Auth/Auth-Challenges.md

 - Offset as much authentication and authorization tasks and logic to an **identity as a service provider**
   - Authentication/Authorization shouldn't rely on tables in our database
 - Scalable authorization schema
-  - Onbording new customers/clients should be automated with little to no action required on our end
+  - Onboarding new customers/clients should be automated with little to no action required on our end

 ## 1. Access Control - ian was here